Women’s Health Conference

 The Annual Women’s Health Conference is a CME accredited program through MCW, ACOG and AAFP.
 The Women’s Health Conference, held by the Department of Obstetrics and Gynecology, gives you information on current women’s health.

-- To be familiar with the most utilized forms of long acting contraception and their indications
+- To be familiar with the most common diagnoses and their management in adolescent gynecology

 This activity is intended for practitioners in OB/GYN and in primary care who provide care for women, including: